Feedback

 About Learning Outcomes

-Student Learning Outcomes are essentially the knowledge, skills and/or abilities a student should be expected to achieve as the result of a specific educational experience, such as a course or program.
+Student Learning Outcomes are the knowledge, skills and/or abilities a student should be expected to achieve as the result of a specific educational experience, such as a course or program.

 The most commonly used resource in developing educational outcomes is Bloom's Taxonomy.
 Originally produced in 1956, the Taxonomy was updated in 2001.
 Perusing the information can be very helpful for faculty looking to create or revise learning outcomes for their courses or programs.